Amazon Faves

 For cruisers traveling with a larger group, there are generally taxi vans readily available at the stands, offering a convenient and affordable option to get to all of the popular tourist destinations.
 To return back to port after visiting a beach or attractions, in most cases, taxis are on standby to get cruisers back to their ship.

-Taxis are a reliable option for getting around Cozumel, whether heading to the beach, exploring downtown, or visiting local attractions.
+Taxis are a reliable option for getting around Cozumel, whether heading to the beach, exploring downtown, or visiting local attractions, and nearly every taxi driver in Cozumel is at least conversational in English.

-Travelers should always confirm fares before starting their journey to ensure a hassle-free experience.
+Travelers should always confirm fares before starting their journey to ensure they know what to expect.
 It’s also important to note that most taxis in Cozumel do not accept credit cards, although US currency is generally accepted.
+Tips aren't required but are appreciated, of course.

 Taxi Prices in Cozumel